Table of Contents

 - Since Embry-Riddle Aeronautical University is a Tobacco Free Institution, students are prohibited from using any form of tobacco products to include cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes, electronic cigarettes/vaping, hookahs and chewing tobacco.

-- If you are observed using ANY tobacco or nicotine products in or around the AMS Building , to include behind AMS Hangar, and 2nd or 3rd floor Observatories, you will be reported to the Dean of Students Office.
+- If you are observed using any tobacco or nicotine products in or around the AMS Building, including behind AMS Hangar and the 2nd or 3rd floor Observatories, you will be reported to the Dean of Students Office.

 back to top

 In an effort to uphold ERAU’s highest standards of conduct, promote a healthy and safe environment for our students, and in keeping with aviation industry standards, our department has instituted a random drug testing program.